godfriedmeesters/controller/README.md

 This command will launch comparison 13:
 `ts-node cli.ts launchComparison 13`

-As with the launch of a scheduled comparison, for every outlet defined in a comparison, a scraping job will be created on one of the Redis queues.
+As with the launch of a scheduled comparison, for every outlet defined in a comparison, a scraping job will be created on one of the Redis queues, that will in turn be pulled by bots.